knot-system/knot-site/README.md

 - the `cache/` folder
 - maybe the `content/` folder, if you want to reset the content as well
 - maybe the custom theme folders in the `theme/` directory (leave the `theme/default/` directory there, though)

+## Backup

+You should routinely backup your content.
+To do so, copy these files & folders to a secure location:

+- the `content/` folder.
+This contains all your posts and pages, and all the images you posted
+- the `config.php`.
+This contains things like the sitename and which theme you use and other settings
+- if you have a custom theme inside the `theme/` directory, make a backup of it as well.
+The `theme/default/` theme comes with the system, so no need to back it up

+When you want to restore a backup, delete the current folders & files from your webserver, and upload your backup.
+You should also delete the `cache/` folder, so everything gets re-cached and is up to date.
+If you also want to update or reset your system, see the *Update* section above.